COMM-100 Grammar for Communicators

 COMM-481 Media Law

-Examines legal and ethical aspects of print and electronic communications.
+Examines legal aspects of print and electronic communications.
 Emphasizes First Amendment, freedom of the press, the right to know, copyright, libel, and privacy.
+Prerequisite: Senior standing.

 COMM-482 Prof Digital Multimedia Production

 Engages students in the advanced methods of digital multimedia production.
-Students will produce a variety of projects that demonstrate their understanding of production skills, including audio and video production for broadcast and the web.
+Students will produce a variety of projects that demonstrate their understanding of production skills, including audio and video production for broadcast and the Web.
 Students will be required to maintain personal portfoloio blogs that showcase content produced in this course and others.
 Students will gain an understanding of the ethical and theoretical frameworks of video broadcasting.
+Prerequisites: Senior standing and COMM-382.

 COMM-491 Team Communication